UnicornGlobal/strong-lumen/README.md

 Adds information about the server.

-Useful for overriding and obscuring the name of the technology running the web server.
+Useful for overriding and obscuring the name of the technology running the web server, e.g. making Apache look like nginx, or for announcing the application name and version.

 ```
 Server: APP_NAME (APP_VERSION)